-Exposure to asbestos generally causes two major types of cancer: mesothelioma and lung cancer.
-Both cancers affect the lungs and chest by causing pain and reducing lung function.
+Exposure to asbestos generally causes two major types of cancer: Mesothelioma and asbestos-related lung cancer.
+Both types of cancers affect the lungs and chest and can cause pain and difficulty breathing.

-Death rates for mesothelioma and lung cancer tend to correlate with each other.
+Death rates by state for mesothelioma and lung cancer tend to correlate with each other.
 The five states with the most mesothelioma deaths also have the most lung cancer deaths.

 Each disease can take decades to develop yet only months to spread to distant organs.
-And they have similar diagnostic procedures and treatment techniques.
+Both have similar diagnostic procedures and treatment techniques.

 In addition, lung cancer and mesothelioma have overlapping symptoms.
 They both commonly cause chest pain, coughing, difficulty breathing, fatigue and weight loss.
 If a patient has these symptoms along with a history of asbestos exposure and/or a history of smoking, doctors should immediately suspect lung cancer or mesothelioma.

-But despite having a number of similarities, these cancers differ in physical characteristics and non-asbestos risk factors.
+But despite having a number of similarities, lung cancer and mesothelioma differ in physical characteristics and non-asbestos risk factors.

 The two cancers grow differently.
 Lung cancer tends to grow in individual masses with defined boundaries.
 Mesothelioma starts as tiny tumor nodules that scatter the mesothelial lining, and eventually grow together to form a sheath-like tumor around the organ.

-Mesothelioma is almost exclusively the result of asbestos exposure, while the majority of lung cancer cases are attributed to causes like tobacco use and environmental exposures to radon gas and second-hand smoke.
+Mesothelioma is almost exclusively the result of asbestos exposure, while the majority of lung cancer cases are attributed to tobacco use and environmental exposures to substances such as radon gas and secondhand smoke.

 And while smoking does not influence risk of mesothelioma, it greatly increases an individual’s risk of developing lung cancer.
 Those with the highest risk of lung cancer are smokers with a history of asbestos exposure.